possible migration paths to Virginia from Beringea or even Europe

 Changing habitats may have encouraged foraging in more areas, expanding the number of ridgetops and valleys visited by hunting and gathering parties. as people moved into areas formerly unoccupied, family groups may have become more isolated.
 Interaction between groups may have been blocked by evolving religious or political barriers, and the emergence of separate languages.

 Finding different designs in different locations that were occupied at the same time period suggests that the occupants of those two places were isolated by physical or cultural barriers, allowing time for flintknappers in different groups to evolve separate styles.
-For example, access to the Thunderbird quarry may have been limited by new boundaries between foraging groups that emerged about 10,000 years ago.
+Access to the Thunderbird quarry may have been limited by new boundaries between foraging groups that emerged about 10,000 years ago.

 Fout Site (44 FX 3), a chert quarry workshop first used in Early Archaic Period

 Map Source: US Geological Survey, National Map